 You can end up incarcerated, fined, and with a suspended license if you are convicted of driving under the influence (DUI) in San Diego.
 You may have to face multiple hearings after a DUI accusation.
-It’s easy to be overwhelmed and railroaded by the court system.
+It’s easy to be overwhelmed and railroaded by the court system, but an experienced San Diego DUI lawyer can help.

-Luckily, you do not have to handle DUI charges on your own.
+You do not have to handle DUI charges on your own.
 You can get immediate support from a professional team of DUI lawyers in San Diego.
-The Simmrin law Group has years of experience beating DUI charges for our clients, protecting them from jail time and the loss of their license.
+The Simmrin Law Group has years of experience beating DUI charges for our clients, protecting them from jail time, and losing their licenses.
+A DUI attorney in San Diego, CA, can help you keep your freedom and your driver’s license.

-Repercussions for a DUI Conviction in San Diego
+Repercussions of a DUI Conviction in San Diego

 The court system handles DUI charges very severely.
-Depending on your exact situation you could face:
+Depending on your exact situation, you could face the following:

 - 1st DUI Charge: 2 Days to 6 Months